26+ EPIC First Day of School Traditions

-Julie from Chirping Moms shared several ideas in this blog post, including how they used a Kissy Bunny to make the transition to class time easier.
+Julie from Chirping Moms shared several ideas for preparing for 1st grade, including how they used a Kissy Bunny to make the transition to class time easier.

-Kim at the Educators Spin on It has a great post with ideas on easing anxiety leading up to school.
+Kim at the Educators Spin on It has a great post with ideas on easing anxiety leading up to school with Back to School Magic Dust.
 Check out the poem, free printable book and fairy dust that helped her daughter start the school year off with a smile!
-She also shared this fantastic list of things to do to prepare kids AND parents for the big day.
+She also shared this fantastic list of back to school tips for kids AND parents.
 I bet you didn't consider preparing yourself in addition to your child!

 Do you have a Preschooler getting Ready for Kindergarten?
 If so, check out the Top 10 Summer Activities for Kindergarten Readiness!

 Before you go- please follow along on our facebook page so you don't miss any of the fun!
 See you next time!